Whiteknight/ParserObjects/docs/v6/parsers_chars.md

 ## Whitespace Parsers

 The `WhitespaceCharacter` parser matches any single whitespace character and returns it.
-The `Whitespace` parser returns a string of one or more whitespace characters and returns the string.
+The `Whitespace` parser returns a string of one or more whitespace characters as a string.
 The `OptionalWhitespace` parser returns a string of zero or more whitespace characters and is equivalent to `.Whitespace().Optional()`.

 ```csharp
 var parser = WhitespaceCharacter();